APLMOOC/APLMOOC/docs/course/ch5/bonus.md

 0.0002
 ```

-We can use the rotate ⌽ operator to make the small vector in the y and z direction too.
+We can use the rotate ⌽ function to make the small vector in the y and z direction too.

 ```apl
        1 ⌽ small